One of the few smart plugs that works with Alexa, Google Assistant, and HomeKit.

-One of the easiest ways to make your home smart is by using a so-called smart plug, which lets you control various small appliances without needing to be in the room — or the country, for that matter.
+One of the easiest ways to make your home smart is by using a smart plug, which lets you control various small appliances without needing to be in the room — or the country, for that matter.
 For example, connect a lamp to a smart plug, and you can then use your smartphone to turn the lamp on and off or create a schedule that will automatically turn the lamp on or off.

 Because the best smart plugs are easy to use and very affordable, starting at less than $30 per switch, anyone with a smartphone can get in on the convenience (and, dare we say, fun) of smart home technology.
 At their most basic, smart plugs let you control otherwise "dumb" devices, such as floor lamps and coffee makers, using your smartphone.